Cache Valley Branch10:20 am–1:20 pm (PH/RS, SS, Sac mtg)

 The Ogden Valley Deaf Branch was the host of the 2011 LDS Deaf Symposium, held at Weber State University.

-Salt Lake Valley 1st Ward9:30 am–12:30 pm (Sac mtg, SS, PH/RS)
+11:00 am – 2:00 pm (Sac mtg, SS, PH/RS)

 On Sunday, November 14, 1949, the original Salt Lake City Sunday School for the Deaf was organized into the Salt Lake Valley Branch for the Deaf with Willard Barlow as branch president; Spencer Hind was called as the first Deaf branch president in 1957, followed by Lloyd Perkins in 1964.
 In 1971, the branch was reorganized as a ward with President Perkins called as its first bishop.
 The original Salt Lake Valley Ward for the Deaf existed from 1971 to 1998, before being reorganized into two wards.
 Several Deaf Latter-day Saint pioneers have served as leaders in this ward and it continues to meet in its uniquely designed chapel, sloped floor and all.